Aeoll/FFmpegify/README.md

 A Context Menu addition for fast conversion of image sequences to videos
 - Supports JPG, PNG, TIFF, TGA and EXR sequences (single-layer EXRs only)
-- Supports arbitrary starting frame numbers, image sizes and frame number padding
+- Supports arbitrary starting frame numbers and frame number padding
+- Supports maximum output width and height settings (maintains aspect ratio)
 - Applies a premultiply filter for better conversion of transparent images

 # Windows Setup